avbor/hassio-apps/telegram-bot-api/DOCS.md

 ### Why would I want to use this over the official server `https://api.telegram.org`?

-Running your own server has advantages such as larger file size limits for messages and faster response times.
+Running your own server has advantages such as larger file size limits for messages and faster response times.\
-For more details, please refer to [using a local bot API server](https://core.telegram.org/bots/api#using-a-local-bot-api-server) in the official documentation.
+For more details, please refer to [using a local bot API server](https://core.telegram.org/bots/api#using-a-local-bot-api-server) in the official documentation.\
+This app also be helpful in situations where access to Telegram's infrastructure is limited or blocked.\
+In this case, you need to set up a connection through a proxy server.

-### Can I chat with other users on other Telegram bot API servers?
+### Can I chat with other users on other Telegram Bot API servers?

-Yes, because all Telegram bot API servers connect to the same set of Telegram MTProto servers.
+Yes, because all Telegram Bot API servers connect to the same set of Telegram MTProto servers.\
+Also, the bot's operation through a local API server is no different from its operation through api.telegram.org.\
+You continue to use all your automations, scripts, and the rest of the things without any changes.

 ## Troubleshooting